-Mary Beth and Fred have dreamed of owning a bed and breakfast and being innkeepers ever since Mary Beth’s parents sold the family’s Victorian rooming house in Cape May, New Jersey over 35 years ago.
-As newlyweds, Fred and Mary Beth just couldn’t afford it.
+Mary Beth and Fred dreamed of owning a bed and breakfast and being innkeepers ever since Mary Beth's parents sold the family's Victorian rooming house in Cape May, New Jersey over 35 years ago.
+As newlyweds they didn't have the money to purchase her parent's place.

 Life in the City on a Treadmill

 The dream lay dormant as Fred pursued a career climbing the corporate ladder and Mary Beth stayed home to raise their three boys.
 They moved around the country with work and became avid remodelers and renovators before all the HGTV shows became popular.
 Seeing the potential of a run down house (now the inn) came in handy.

 In 1998 Mary Beth went back to college to receive her elementary school teaching certification.
 Fred did marketing and development consulting over the internet.
 They both were searching for right livelihood.

 Escape to the Country and a Simpler Way of Life

 In 2001 the family moved from Sarasota, Florida to Dahlonega looking for the simple life.
 They restored an old house in town.
 Being innkeepers was not part of their reason for moving to Dahlonega.